microsoft/pxt-arcade/docs/test/skillmap/star/star4.md

 - :binoculars: Try your project on the game screen!

-Does the audience randomly throw stars and roses when you press the (A) button?
+Does the audience change between throwing stars and roses when you press the (A) button (or space bar)?

 ## {Step 5}